 Then comes the process of distilling and refining these elements while trying to use the special properties and personalities of the medium itself, whether oil, pastel or watercolor.
 In making a painting I want to allow the medium to have its own voice, but I try to imbue the medium with the moods, memories, and visual delights I found in that original instant of recognition.

-Much of my work is created on location, but occasionally I revisit certain ideas in the studio, where I may develop a new painting, sometimes in a medium different from the first.
+Some of my work is created on location, but occasionally I revisit certain ideas in the studio, where I may develop a new painting, often in a medium different from a prior version.
 I love working in oil, with its great range of textural and coloristic possibilities.
-I also like to work in pastel because of its convenience when working on location, and I relish the challenge of working in watercolor.
-As John Singer Sargent once said, "Watercolor is making the best of an emergency."
+I enjoy pastel because of its efficiency and directness when working on location, but I also relish the challenge of working in watercolor.

-I grew up in Texas so it is not surprising that many of my pictures try to convey a sense of open spaces -- even when working in Massachusetts, where I have lived for many years, or in France, Italy or Great Britain -- and often include attention to the sky, with its various moods and atmospherics.
+I grew up in Texas so it is not surprising that many of my pictures try to convey a sense of open spaces and often include attention to the sky, with its various moods and atmospherics.